cjlee9393/evaluate-news-nlp/README.md

     ```

 * Run Webpack dev server (only for not using docker)
+  - make sure that the server is running (using instruction in 3 and 4)
+  - run dev server
     ```bash
     # run dev server in development mode
     npm run dev-server